21 Awesome McDonald's Dishes That You Can't Get In America

-McDonald’s feeds more than 69 million customers in 119 countries every day, meaning the chain has a massive range of taste buds to please.
+With more than 69 million mouths to feed every day in 119 countries, McDonald’s has a massive range of taste buds to please.

 From Samurai burgers to seaweed-flavored fries and deep-fried bites of brie cheese, McDonald’s has tried just about everything to cater to local tastes overseas.